pratham5368/Tecnologies-I-Learn/04-Backend/04-database-concepts/03-Normalization.md

 - It ensures rows in one table have corresponding rows in another
 - Unlike the Primary key, they do not have to be unique.
 Most often they aren’t
 - Foreign keys can be null even though primary keys can not

+## Denormalization
+Denormalization attempts to improve read performance at the expense of some write performance.
+Redundant copies of the data are written in multiple tables to avoid expensive joins.
+Some RDBMS such as PostgreSQL and Oracle support materialized views which handle the work of storing redundant information and keeping redundant copies consistent.

+Once data becomes distributed with techniques such as federation and sharding, managing joins across data centers further increases complexity.
+Denormalization might circumvent the need for such complex joins.